Understanding the company voluntary arrangement

 About the author

 Keith Steven of KSA Group Ltd has been rescuing and turning around companies since 1994.
-He has worked for insolvency firms, turnaround funds and venture capital investors and is the author of the website www.companyrescue.co.uk.
-You can follow Keith on Google+, and Company Rescue on Twitter @KSAgroup
+He has worked for insolvency firms, turnaround funds and venture capital investors and has written extensively about CVAs on his website at www.companyrescue.co.uk.
+You can follow Keith on LinkedIn, and Company Rescue on Twitter @KSAgroup.